Fundamental Principles of Electronic Warfare

 Date and Time to be Announced

-This is an introductory Electronic Warfare course in eight three hour sessions.
+This is an introductory Electronic Warfare course.
+It is approximately 24 hours of instructional content delivered in eight (8) sessions of approximately three (3) hours each.
 It provides insight into the whole electronic warfare field at the systems and operational level.
 It uses little math beyond algebra, yet the sources of important propagation and jamming equations are made amply clear.
 New threats and EW techniques are covered at an unclassified level.
 The course avoids deep mathematical coverage, explaining all concepts in practical, physical terms.
 Each of the sessions includes lecture and in-class problems.
 Although each session stands alone, the set of eight provides the full introduction to the EW field.

 Our on-demand webcourses are the original live events recorded for on-demand viewing at your convenience.
 You will have access to any content for which you register for 30 days.